-- Really Seventeen Years Old: The infamous "Mass Transit incident".
+- Really 17 Years Old: The infamous "Mass Transit incident".
 See the trope page for details.

 - Ring Oldies: Terry Funk, of course.
 In the Eastern Championship Wrestling days, Jimmy Snuka, Don Muraco, Tito Santana, Ivan Koloff, Nikolai Volkoff, Stan Hansen, Abdullah The Butcher and Kevin Sullivan all appeared.

-- Ripped from the Headlines: The caning of Michael Fay in Singapore led to the famous Simgapore Caning Match between the Sandman and Tommy Dreamer, something Paul Heyman acknowledged on the Rise & Fall of ECW DVD.
+- Ripped from the Headlines: The caning of Michael Fay in Singapore led to the famous Simgapore Caning Match between the Sandman and Tommy Dreamer, something Paul Heyman acknowledged on The Rise and Fall of ECW DVD.